 Proper internal communication is extremely important here.
 Employees need to feel informed and well aware of how the changes will influence their jobs and lives.

-In order for business transformation to succeed, employees need to understand what is going on in your organization before, during and after the changes are being implemented.
+In order for business transformation to succeed, employees need to understand what is going on in the organization before, during, and after the changes are being implemented.

 5. Focus on your communication strategy

 “Digital technologies are powerful tools, but they require human intelligence—and enthusiasm—to be used effectively.
 Without informed and engaged team members across the organization and a long-term digital roadmap built on supporting company ambitions in the digital world, even the most ambitious digital transformation strategy will fail.”

 Therefore, from its inception, any business transformation project should be founded on clear and constant communication between the project team, management at all levels, and the organization as a whole.